-7. Documentation, including but not limited to written quotes and memoranda, is is required for of each action taken in connection with each procurement.
+7. Documentation is required for each action taken in connection with each procurement.
 The documentation shall include but not be limited to Exhibits I and II, attached, and relevant written quotes, memoranda and other supporting documents.
-SuchSuch documentation shall be kept in accordance with the Village's records and retention policy.

-5. Committee and Jerry should discuss this process.

-8. \\\\Documentation and an explanation is required whenever a contract is not awarded to other than the lowest response.
+Such documentation shall be kept in accordance with the Village's records and retention policy.
+Committee and Jerry should discuss this process.
+8. Documentation and an explanation is required whenever a contract is not awarded to other than the lowest response.
 This documentation could include an explanation of how the award will achieve savings or why the offer was not acceptable.
-Such determination shall be made by the purchaser and may not be challenged under any circumstances. \\\\What if Jerry is asked to sign a contract but wants to challenge the explanation as to why a contract is not awarded to the lowest response?
+Such determination shall be made by the purchaser and may not be challenged under any circumstances.
+What if Jerry is asked to sign a contract but wants to challenge the explanation as to why a contract is not awarded to the lowest response?